NoSlimes/Timers/README.md

 # Timers
 Simple timers class for Unity

+## Setup
+You just need to add the TimerManager component to a GameObject in your scene - thats it!

 ## Creating a Basic Timer
 You can create a timer using the TimerManager and specify a callback function to execute when the timer finishes: